vishwajeet-NU/ML-AI-/particle_filter/Readme.txt

-Please using Octave platform to execute the code.
+Please use the Octave platform to execute the code.
 Executing Run.m starts the program, and gives the user the option to execute code for Part A and/or Part B. This folder also contains the write_up file labeled as writeup_vishwajeetkarmarkar and also two image files giving the dead-reckoning performance of the filter.
 Please note that the code is